top of page

 • Written the SOP from the comfort of a desk.

 The root cause often connecting all the above is that the expert (your operator performing the work) wasn’t involved or consulted.
 The key takeaway from this blog: Your Operator, who stands there for 8 hours a day, every day for months and years, knows more about this than you do.
-So ask
+So ask!

 As a bonus, take a look at our YouTube video below to discover the 4 magic questions to ask to understand whether your Standardised Work system is strong enough